RConsortium/IDEA-WG/outputs/conferencebestpractices.md

 ## Logistics
 - [ ] There are available methods to display one's pronoun (stickers, pre-printed on badge, write-in space); day-of event all attendees are encouraged to use them
 - [ ] Scent-free spaces are considered/designated or participants are asked in advance to limit scents
-- [ ] Space is set aside for those who need a quieter zone without much sensory stimulation
+- [ ] Space is set aside for those who need a quieter zone without much sensory stimulation, or for those needing a meditation or prayer space
 - [ ] Designated space for those with mobility needs is created in rooms used by the conference
 - [ ] An ASL interpreter or live transcription is provided for all keynote/large-events (at minimum)
 - [ ] A mother's room or other designated space is made available for those who need the space for breastfeeding/lactation/other needs.
-The room should contain comfortable, private seats, and have a refrigerator.
+The room should contain comfortable, private seats, and have a refrigerator